m-jalabert/PARTIES-VoF-IBM/docs/md_files/download_and_installation.md

 ## HDF5

-Change into the unpacked <em>HDF5</em>-file and run commands below.
-Please double check that you have replaced your path with all <em>your_directory</em> references.
+Change into the unpacked <em>HDF5</em>-file and run the commands below.
+Please double check that you have replaced all <em>your_directory</em> references with  your path.